-The analysis for the liquid water channel (Figure 22) is more complicated due to the different frequency used by these instruments for this channel: 36.5GHz for S3A/B, 37GHz for AltiKa, 34GHz for Jason2/Jason3 and 31.4Ghz for AMSU-A. But the coldest temperature can be used relatively one with another.
-For instance, one can see that the difference between AltiKa and Jason-2/Jason3 is about 6K which is in line with the theoretical value estimated by Brown between the channel 34 GHz of JMR and the channel 37 GHz of TMR (-5.61 K $\pm$ 0.23 K) [RD 8].
+The analysis for the liquid water channel (Figure 22) is more complicated due to the different frequency used by these instruments for this channel: $36.5 \, \text{GHz}$ for S3A/B, $37 \, \text{GHz}$ for AltiKa, $34 \, \text{GHz}$ for Jason3 and $31.4 \, \text{Ghz}$ for AMSU-A. But the coldest temperatures can be used relatively one with another.
+For instance, one can see that the difference between AltiKa and Jason3 is about 6K which is in line with the theoretical value estimated by Brown between the channel 34 GHz of JMR and the channel 37 GHz of TMR (-5.61 K \pm 0.23 K) [RD 8].
 Then we can expect that Sentinel3 should be closer to AltiKa than Jason2 due to the measurement frequency.
-The STC and NTC products reprocessed using the new MWR characterisation file (light green curves) show hottest temperatures like AltiKa.
-For the on-the-fly NTC products, a jump in the temperatures occurs with the update of MWR characterisation file.
+The Sentinel-3B on-the-fly NTC products show a jump in the temperatures with the update of MWR characterisation file.

 S3A is following the same behaviour than the other radiometers.
-Over the period of more than two years of its flight, no drift is noticed for S3A.
-For S3B, the period is too short to allow a drift analysis but it is reassuring to see that the MWR has the same behaviour than the other radiometers.
-At the beginning of the mission, a bias is observed between S3A and S3B although the curve follows the same evolution.
+Over the period of study, no drift is noticed for S3A.
+The S3B timeseries is too short to allow a drift analysis but it is reassuring to see that the MWR has the same behaviour than the other radiometers.
+At the beginning S3B mission, a bias is observed between S3A and S3B although the curve follows the same evolution.
 After the update of the MWR characterization file the 6th December, S3B presents values consistent with S3A as expected.
-This update will have a significant impact only for the coldest brightness temperatures.
+S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
+Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.